KsWare/PostBuildProjectTemplate/README.md

 FunFact: You could use this template to create a pre build project too ;-)

-## What needs to be done?
+## Install the a template

+### Methode A

+- Clone this repository
+- build the solution
+  the post-build will install the template

+### Methode B

+- copy the files from [PostBuildProjectTemplate](https://github.com/KsWare/PostBuildProjectTemplate/tree/develop/src/PostBuildProjectTemplate) to a local folder
+- call `dotnet new install <your local folder> --force`

+## How is it used?

 - create your solution with your projects as usual
 - create a post-build project using this template
     - chose a project name e.g. "postbuild"
-      *used for the project folder name, the project file itself will always be named `.postbuild.csproj`¹.*
+      *this is used for the project folder name, the project file itself will always be named `.postbuild.csproj`¹.*
     - chose a framework target
       *.NET 6.0, 7.0, 8.0 are supported¹*
 - edit the project dependency/ project build order